Install Google's PageSpeed Modules on Apache

 Tip

 There is also a free performance checking tool available from IONOS.
-In addition to the loading speed, the IONOS Website Checker also registers the website’s general settings as well as the SEO aspects and its security.
+In addition to the loading speed, the IONOS Website Checker also registers the website’s general settings as well as SEO aspects and its security.

 Website Check